You are here: Urology Textbook > Surgery (procedures) > Ureteroscopy

 Contraindications to Ureteroscopy

-Semirigid ureteroscopes look like a long thin cystoscope, they have usually non-interchangeable lenses with 0–10 degrees angle of view.
-The working channel is 5 CH wide, there is a connection for inflow and outflow of irrigation.
-The thickness of a rigid ureteroscope is between 6–9 CH, thin at the tip with a gradual increase in diameter.
-Technical refinements have enabled semiregide ureteroscopes with 5–7 CH in diameter.
+Semirigid ureteroscopes look like long, thin cystoscopes They usually have non-interchangeable lenses with a 0–10 degree angle of view.
+The working channel is 5 CH wide, and there is a connection for irrigation inflow and outflow.
+The thickness of a semirigid ureteroscope is between 6–9 CH, thin at the tip, with a gradual increase in diameter.
+Technical refinements have enabled semirigid ureteroscopes with 5–7 CH in diameter and two separate working channels.

-Flexible ureteroscopes are 8–10 CH in diameter, the working channel is thinner (CH 3) than in rigid ureteroscopes.
+Flexible ureteroscopes are 8–10 CH in diameter, and the working channel is thinner (CH 3).
 Modern flexible ureteroscopes have an additional channel for irrigation.
-The tip of the flexible ureteroscope can be actively controlled with deflection up to 270 degrees [fig flexible ureteroscopy].
+The tip can be actively controlled with deflection up to 270 degrees [fig flexible ureteroscopy].
+Modern devices do not use fiber optics; a camera chip on the tip (CCD sensor) provides a high-resolution image of high quality.

 Technique of Ureteroscopy